Klimroth/BOVIDS/README.md

 ## Acknowledgement
 The yolov4 implementation of BOVIDS is based on the implementation by [taipingeric](https://github.com/taipingeric/yolo-v4-tf.keras).
+We added features like image augmentation and dealing with UTF-8 characters.
+Clearly, the whole bibliography *global/yolo-v4-tf.keras-master/* stays avaiable under the MIT License.

 Parts of the prediction pipeline themselves can already be found in one of [our prior repositories](https://github.com/Klimroth/Video-Action-Classifier-for-African-Ungulates-in-Zoos).